segmentio/segment-docs/src/legal/privacy.md

 see our [Website Data Collection Policy](https://segment.com/docs/legal/website-data-collection-policy/).

-###Sensitive personal information.
+### Sensitive personal information.
-We ask that you not share with us any sensitive personal information (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or union membership) on or through the Service or otherwise.
+We ask that you not share with us any sensitive personal information (e.g., social security numbers,information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or union membership) on or through the Service or otherwise.
 If you do anyway, you must consent to our